FelipeLeal/go-resize_video/README.md

 ## 🔧 Troubleshooting

-### Common Issues

 **Container won't start:**
-- Ensure Docker is running
+- Ensure Docker and Docker Compose are running.
-- Check if port 8080 is available
+- Check if port 8080 is available on your host machine.
-- Try `make down` followed by `make up`
+- Run `docker-compose down` followed by `docker-compose up --build` to ensure a clean start.

 **Video processing fails:**
-- Verify the input file is a valid video format
+- Verify the input file is a valid and supported video format.
-- Check Docker logs with `make logs`
+- Check the container logs for FFmpeg errors using `docker-compose logs`.
-- Ensure sufficient disk space for temporary files

 **Hot reload not working:**
-- Check that volumes are properly mounted
-- Verify file permissions on `dev.sh`
-- Look for hash change messages in logs

-### Performance Tips

-- Use smaller input files for faster processing
-- Choose appropriate resolution based on your needs
-- Monitor Docker resource usage for large files

-## 📞 Support

-For issues, questions, or contributions, please:
-1. Check existing issues in the repository
-2. Create a new issue with detailed description
-3. Include relevant logs and system information
+- Ensure you are running the service with `docker-compose up`.
+- Verify that the volume `.:/app` is correctly defined in `docker-compose.yml`.
+- Check the container logs; Air will print messages when it detects file changes and restarts the server.